jean/collective.hostout/README.rst

    ``buildout-cache/downloads/dist`` directory which buildout uses to find packages before looking up the package index.

-   It's very important the packages under development work when packaged, i.e. are capable of being packaged via ``python setup.py sdist``.
-A common mistake is to rely on setuptools to automatically detect which files should be included but not having the correct setuptools SCM helpers installed if you are using git or hg; e.g. for git do ``easy_install setuptools-git``.
+   It's very important the packages under development are capable of being packaged via ``python setup.py sdist``.
+A common mistake is to rely on setuptools to automatically detect which files should be included, but not having the correct SCM helpers installed for setuptools if you are using git or hg; e.g. for git do ``easy_install setuptools-git``.
 This will also upload a ``pinned.cfg`` which contains the generated version numbers for the packages under development that have been uploaded.

 2. ``uploadbuildout``: The relevant ``.cfg`` files and any files/directories in the ``include`` parameter are synced to the remote server.